Moyaigne/budgeting-savings-planner-app/README.md

 ## 🛠️ Technologies Used
 - Swift
-- SwiftUI / UIKit (specify which you used)
+- SwiftUI
 - Xcode
-- CoreData (if used for local storage)
+- Figma (for making prototype)

 ## ✨ Features
 - Add, edit, and delete expenses